Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

-Under the assumption, we present a splitting formula (Theorem \ref{main theorem}) of the virtual fundamental class of $\scrM(X/B,\btau)$ in terms of classes of $\prod_{i=1}^r \scrM(X/B,\btau_i)$ using tropical information associated to types.
-We then obtain a numerical splitting formula of logarithmic Gromov-Witten invariants (Corollary \ref{numericalsplitting}) as a direct corollary.
+In this paper, we prove an explicit formula (Theorem \ref{main theorem}) presenting the virtual fundamental class of $\scrM(X/B,\btau)$ under splitting as the products of the strata of $\scrM(X/B,\btau_i)$ associated to $\btau_i$-marked tropical types, under the assumption that the gluing strata are toric varieties whose log stratifications are the same as the toric stratifications.
+A numerical splitting formula of logarithmic Gromov-Witten invariants (Corollary \ref{numericalsplitting}) is obtained as a direct corollary.